1. Log into Administration.

-- If you are an organization that sends gross revenue for a film to Rentrak, make sure to checkmark next to Rentrak.
+- If you are an organization that sends gross revenue for a film to Rentrak, check the box next to Rentrak.

-Note: If you need to add a new Event Type or Venue, you can select the Ellipsis Button to the right of the drop-down field.
-Enter in the new Venue or Event type, and then select Add New.
+Note: If you need to add a new Event Type or Venue, select the Ellipsis Button to the right of the drop-down field.
+Enter the new Venue or Event type and select Add New.

 8. Delivery Methods allow your customers to choose how they will receive their tickets.
-Checkmark your organization's Preferred Delivery Methods.
+Check the boxes next to your organization's preferred delivery methods.
 Start Days allow you to dictate to the system how many days before the event you would like this delivery method available to the customers.
-The Cutoff Days tell the system when to turn this option off prior to the event.
+Cutoff Days tell the system when to turn this delivery method off prior to the event.

 10. The Images tab is where you will upload still images and video/trailers that will appear on the event page online.
-To upload an image, click on the Upload arrow, and select the image that will become the Main Image and Thumb Image.
+To upload an image, click the Upload arrow and select the image that will become the Main Image and Thumbnail Image.
 To add additional images, click Add Image.
-To add a trailer, click on Add Trailer, and place the YouTube or Vimeo embed link.
-Click on Preview to finalize the trailer.
+To add a trailer, click Add Trailer and place the YouTube or Vimeo embed link.
+Click Preview to finalize the trailer.

-- Checkmark Show Event Price Info on Web Sales to show specific pricing information.
+- Check the box next to Show Event Price Info On Web Sales to show specific pricing information.

-- Checkmark Show Tier Color on Web Sales if you have a reserved seating chart with different price levels.
+- Check the box next to Show Tier Color On Web Sales if you have a reserved seating chart with different price levels.
 If you are building a General Admission Template, do not check this box.

-- You can enter in an External Event ID: This can be up to 50 characters long.
+- You can enter an External Event ID that is up to 50 characters long.

 - Select the Ticket Search Type from the drop-down menu.
 The Ticket Search Type allows you to choose how the customer sees ticket information online.

-- By checking Display Message at Available Qty, a display message will appear when this quantity of tickets has been reached.
-This is used to indicate a sold-out show with specific information or message once sold out.
+- If the Display Message at Available Qty is checked, a display message will appear when this quantity of tickets has been reached.
+This is used to share a specific message once a show is sold out.